jdhao/blog_source/temperature_in_softmax.md

 $$Loss = -\log\frac{exp(q\cdot k_+/\tau)}{\sum_{i=0}^{K} exp(q\cdot k_i/ \tau)}$$

 In that paper, $\tau$ is set to a very small value 0.07.
-MoCo attributes this value to [Unsupervised Feature Learning via Non-Parametric Instance Discrimination](https://arxiv.org/pdf/1805.01978.pdf), which says:

-> τ is important for supervised feature learning [43], and also necessary for tuning the concentration of v on our unit sphere.

-Ref 43 refers to paper [NormFace: L2 Hypersphere Embedding for Face Verification](https://arxiv.org/abs/1704.06369).

-If we do not use a temperature parameter, suppose that the dot product of negative pairs are -1, and dot product of positive pair is 1, and we have K = 1024.
+If we do not use the temperature parameter, suppose that the dot product of negative pairs are -1, and dot product of positive pair is 1, and we have K = 1024.
 In this case, the model has separated the positive and negative pairs perfectly, but the softmax loss is still large: